Ziggy-Z/Coupon-Acceptance/README.md

 * There is a strong correlation between weather and acceptance rate and we also see that there's a slight increase in acceptance rate of males compared to females.
 ### Weather vs Age:
 ![Logo](https://github.com/Ziggy-Z/Coupon-Acceptance/blob/main/images/Weatheatmap.png)
-* We can see weather and age have an effect on acceptance rate.
-Weather and acceptance rate have positive correlation whereas age and acceptance rate have a negative correlation.
+* We can see whether weather and age affect the acceptance rate.
+Weather and acceptance rate have a positive correlation whereas age and acceptance rate have a negative correlation.

 ### Conclusion:
- - Income and marital status have an effect on coupon acceptance with having children also positively having an effect on acceptance rate.
+ - Income and marital status have an effect on coupon acceptance with having children also positively affecting the acceptance rate.
- - Marital status combined with childern has a slight effect on acceptance rate.
+ - Marital status combined with children has a slight effect on the acceptance rate.
- - Gender and weather can affect acceptance rate: Males having a slightly higher acceptance rate overall across all weather.
+ - Gender and weather can affect acceptance rate: Males have a slightly higher acceptance rate overall across all weather.
- - Weather has a strong positive correlation to acceptance rate by each age group.
+ - Weather has a strong positive correlation to the acceptance rate by each age group.
 Age and acceptance rate have a negative correlation.
-As age increases, acceptance rate decreases.
+As age increases, the acceptance rate decreases.

 ### Next step:
- - Add other factors that contribute to the acceptance rate of cheaper restaurants (<$20) like direction to restaurant and distance to make our analysis robust.
+ - Add other factors that contribute to the acceptance rate of cheaper restaurants (<$20) like direction to the restaurant and distance to make our analysis robust.
  - Finalize our analysis to start building our training model.